vryy/4C/doc/readthedocs/welcome.rst

     :ref:`old_Fluid-structure Interaction<fluid_structure_interaction>` and :ref:`old_Free Surface Flow<free_surface_flow>`.
     Somebody should check, which parts of these sections can still be used, ond which should be removed.

+.. rubric:: Footnotes

+.. [#f1] A predecessor has been developed under the name BACI, which has been built upon the extensive experience of individual developers of the software ccarat of the Institute for Structural Mechanics of the University of Stuttgart.